The battle of the Atari's?

 Also, firing can be locked in any specific direction thus rapid - independent - shooting is possible until you decide to release the button.
 This takes a little getting used to but it's certainly worth mastering because it works extremely well - especially when making use of the superb power-ups always being offered.

 Sadly, I admit to struggling with this conversion because I found it shockingly difficult.
 Perhaps it's just me and my lame joystick skills?
 But, no matter how much I tried, my progress was always weaker in comparison.
-YMMV of course, but I personally found this excess difficulty only promoted just how balanced the Atari ST game is.
+YMMV but I personally found that excess difficulty promoted how balanced the Atari ST game is.

 The CryptO'pinion?

-Ikari Warriors is a class act on almost all platforms and both the 7800 and ST succeed in delivering a great arcade conversion which is so much fun.
-All that's required are quick reactions and a love for guns and oldskool violence!
+Ikari Warriors is a class act on any platform.
+The 7800 and ST succeed in delivering a great arcade conversion that is great fun.
+All that's required are quick reactions and a love for guns and violence!
 So, enjoy what is nothing short of a cracking shoot 'em up for either your 7800 or Atari ST [floppy or hard disk].

 No comments: